You can be forced to return to work if the doctor says you’re ready. See typical back-to-work policies after a workplace injury.

 - Confirmation that your employer understands the nature and extent of your injuries, and your present physical limitations

 - A plan to provide accommodations to permit you to transition back to work safely, free from unnecessary pain and discomfort

 - Open communication between you, your employer, and your treating physician, to expedite your return to your former work duties as soon as medically advisable

-If your treating physician clears you to return to work with restrictions that place you in a lower paying position, workers’ comp may reimburse you for a portion of the difference in pay (until you can return to your previous job).
-This benefit is not available if you refuse to accept the restrictive work duties or new position offered as part of the return to work policy.
+If your treating physician clears you to return to work with restrictions that place you in a lower-paying position, workers’ comp may reimburse you for a portion of the difference in pay.
+This benefit is not available if you refuse to accept the restrictive work duties or new position.

 Be sure to notify the workers’ comp representative as soon as you’re cleared by your physician to return to work.
 If you continue to receive workers’ comp payments after being cleared, you may have to repay the insurance company for those overpayments.

-Jake broke his tibia and fibula while working as a cargo handler for a national airline.
-His injury was debilitating, requiring extensive medical and chiropractic treatment.
-Several months later, Jake’s physician determined he’d reached a level of maximum medical improvement (MMI), and said he could return to work under restricted duty.
-His physician completed a Release to Return to Work form (example), which Jake gave to his employer.
+Jake broke two bones in his lower leg from a slip-and-fall accident while working as a cargo handler for a national airline.
+His injury was debilitating, requiring extensive medical treatment and rehab.
+Several months later, Jake’s physician determined he could return to work under restricted duty.

 Jake accepted the position and reported for work.
 He told his workers’ comp representative about his new position and requested benefits to pay him the difference in wages.
 Jake also requested payment for his continuing therapy.
 He received both.

 Jake worked in the lost baggage department for the next month.
 After a follow-up conference with Jake and his physician, his supervisor learned Jake had completed his physical therapy and was ready to return to his former position.